thomhines/repeaterrrr/README.md

 Plus, all your timer settings are stored in the URL, so it's easy to create, customize and share.

-*NOTE: The PHP file that handles XHR requests for the bit.ly API has been excluded from the repo to keep the API key secret.*
+*NOTE: The PHP file that handles DB calls has been kept secret, as it contains "sensitive" information.*